 - the profit tax: 16% applicable on the Romanian-source profits; a minimum 5% rate can apply for certain business activities;

-- the withholding tax on dividends, interest, and royalties is set at 16% rate;
+- the withholding tax on dividends is set at 5% rate, while for interests and royalties, this is set at 10% rate;

 - the micro-enterprise income tax (for registered incomes of EUR 1 million);

-- the Value Added Tax: with a newly reduced rate of 9% for all foodstuffs and a standard rate of 19% since 2017;
+- the Value Added Tax: with a newly reduced rate of 9% for all foodstuffs and a standard rate of 19% in 2021;

 - the real estate property tax: between 0.25%-1.5% of the entry value of the building – a tax levied at a local level for owned buildings and land.